hypernetix/hyp/README.md

 ## Built-in checks

 ### Problem Examples
-The `problem-examples` crate contains **compilable but complicated or unsafe Rust code** designed to illustrate real-world Rust patterns that:
+The `hyp-examples` crate contains **compilable but complicated or unsafe Rust code** designed to illustrate real-world Rust patterns that:
 - Compile successfully but are difficult to review or maintain by human developers or LLMs
 - May cause runtime errors or undefined behavior
 - Violate best practices despite being technically valid